 Electronics: Materials, Devices and Simple Circuits

-Below is the chapter wise details of the CBSE Class 12 Physics Syllabus with number of periods included, for students to prepare for the Class 12 board exams.
+Below are chapter wise details of the CBSE class 12th Physics Syllabus with several periods included to prepare for the class 12th board exams.

 Chapter 1 - Electric Charges and Fields

-- Electric Charges; Conservation of charge, Coulomb's law-force between two-point charges, forces between multiple charges; superposition principle and continuous charge distribution.
+- Electric Charges: Conservation of charges, Coulomb's law-force between two-point charges, the force between multiple charges; superposition principle and continuous charge distribution.

-- Electric flux, statement of Gauss's theorem and its applications to find field due to infinitely long straight wire, uniformly charged infinite plane sheet.
+- Electric flux, statement of Gauss's theorem and its applications to find fields due to infinitely long straight wires, uniformly charged infinite plane sheets.